 You must disclose the interest at any meeting of the Council at which you are present, where you have a disclosable interest in any matter being considered and where the matter is not a "sensitive interest".
 If it is a "sensitive interest" you must disclose the fact that you have an interest but do not have to disclose the nature of it.
-(A sensitive interest is an interest which, in the opinion of the Monitoring Office, if disclosed, could lead to the Councillor, or a person connected with them, being subjected to violence or intimidation.)
+(A sensitive interest is an interest which, in the opinion of the Monitoring Officer, if disclosed, could lead to the Councillor, or a person connected with them, being subjected to violence or intimidation.)
 You are personally responsible for deciding whether or not you should disclose an interest in a meeting.

-Following any disclosure of an interest not on the Council's register, or the subject of pending notification, you must notify the Monitoring Officer of the interest within 28 days beginning with the date of disclosure.
+Following a disclose of an interest not on the Council's register, or the subject of Sandford St Martin Parish Council pending notification, you must notify the Monitoring Officer of the interest within 28 days beginning with the date of disclosure.